PanuGr/rhyme/README.md

 - Visual Feedback: Added loading indicators and success/error messages
 - Tooltip Enhancement: Improved tooltip display for word definitions
 - Mobile-Friendly UI: Made the interface work well on mobile devices

+## Version 3
+This version includes AI integration.
+You can find more on the v3 branch.
+This version is hosted on Netlify at https://rhymeai.netlify.app